isomerpages/mlaw-pto/_deceased-cpf-estate-monies/2-information-for-minor-beneficiaries.md

 Please submit your preferred payment mode via <a href = "https://eservices.mlaw.gov.sg/pto/welcome.xhtml" target = "_blank">https://eservices.mlaw.gov.sg/pto/welcome.xhtml</a> (Submission of Bank Account / PayNow Details).<br>
 •	For PayNow, the account has to be registered with your NRIC)<br>
-•	For Direct Credit, you will need to submit a copy a clear copy of your identity card (front and back) and the front page of the bank passbook or bank statement.<br><br> For the other non-electronic modes of payment, you will bear all the changes imposed by the banks(s) which will be deducted directly from the inheritance.
+•	For Direct Credit, you will need to submit a clear copy of your identity card (front and back) and the front page of the bank passbook or bank statement.<br><br> For the other non-electronic modes of payment, you will bear all the charges imposed by the banks(s) which will be deducted directly from the inheritance.

 **If you are living overseas**<br>
 For payment by telegraphic transfer, please send us by post or via [https://eservices.mlaw.gov.sg/pto/welcome.xhtml](https://eservices.mlaw.gov.sg/pto/welcome.xhtml) (Submission of Supporting Documents), a clear copy of: